Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Jeremy D. Thigpen - Transocean Ltd.

-And so we took a really, I think, thoughtful view about this, a very sober view of this and we looked at our own fleet and we said, all right, if the – this new normal is only going to be somewhere between 180 and 220 floaters in the world, how do we make sure that we have the highest quality fleet to fit into that new market?
-And so as we've looked around, we looked at some of our existing assets like the India, and we said, listen, we can move this, which, I think, we had it right in the 70s range, we can move this significantly up the chain with just a relatively small investment and some upgrades.
+And so we took a really, I think, thoughtful view about this, a very sober view of this, and we looked at our own fleet and we said, all right, if the – this new normal is only going to be somewhere between 180 and 220 floaters in the world, how do we make sure that we have the highest quality fleet to fit into that new market?
+And so as we've looked around, we've looked at some of our existing assets like the India, and we said, listen, we can move this, which, I think, we had it right in the 70s range (29:41), we can move this significantly up the chain with just a relatively small investment and some upgrades.

 We took a similar view of these newbuilds that are currently in Jurong Shipyard, and so these are all just a better position, our fleet as we come out of the – come out of this downturn.
 In the beginning it will be about market share, obviously, and then as dayrates start to improve, we will be able to command premium dayrates for these assets.